tscanlin/pistachio/README.rst

 Copyright Optimizely, Inc., All Rights Reserved.

 | The ``pistachio`` module exists to load credentials stored on S3.
+| This package works in conjunction with `boto3 <https://github.com/boto/boto3>` to seamlessly connect you to your Amazon S3 bucket.
 | This package understands nothing about how your S3 security is
   managed.
 | This package assumes it has access to the S3 bucket/folder(s) you set